jasonbeverage/django-token/README.md

 ## Token in headers

-The user's token should be passed in on every request in the HTTP authentication header.
+The user's token should be passed in on every request in the HTTP authorization header.

 Using [requests](http://docs.python-requests.org/en/latest/)
 ```python